-Key audit matter How our audit addressed the key audit matter The company has the possibility to For a selected sample of valuation reports, we choose to perform full individual have verified, in collaboration with our experts valuations or making valuation by in this matter, the assumptions used by the using automatic valuations, with the appraisal companies in the realization of their objective to estimate the value of valuations in order to evaluate the finished houses and annexes to them reasonableness of them, as well as comparing as well as commercial premises with market data relevant and attending to the located in towns where there is a current situation of the buildings. representative market for comparable properties, and if exists a valuation In cases of use of automatic valuation models. report prepared in accordance with we have verified, in collaboration with our regulation mentioned above and experts in this matter, the adequacy of the which seniority is less than three valuation methodologies applied by the years.
-Appraisal companies appraisal companies which are considered by registered in the Official Registry of the Company.
-Appraisal Companies of the Bank of Spain made these valuation reports.
-We have carried out verifications regarding to the adjustments applied by the Company on the For those assets of the property values of the appraisals received from third assets unit, different from categories parties in relation to: i) the reflection of the mentioned in the previous paragraph, evolution of market prices and the horizons of the Company uses its best estimate the Company's business plan; ii) the estimated based on an internal valuation model maintenance and marketing costs and iii) the evaluated by an independent expert. update to present value of the values obtained after applying the above mentioned adjustments.
-Additionally, to the valuation obtained We have obtained and analysed the according to the criteria described in the assessment made by the Company regarding previous paragraphs, the methodology the contrast between the evolution of the developed by the Company mainly appraisals (revaluations made in the year) and considers the following aspects in the final the evolution of the price curves used by type of valuation of the assets: assets (land, residential, other assets) and respective analysis of the sales during the Adjustments to reflect the evolution of period. market prices and the horizons of the Company's business plan.
-We have obtained and analysed the assessment made by the Company regarding Estimation of maintenance and the Covid-19 crisis impacts, considering the marketing costs, which were uncertainties over the estimations and key deducted from the result applying the information used in valuation model, among criteria described above. them: Discount or update rate.
-The Valuation report (appraisals) prepared by valuation obtained after the Appraisal companies and evaluation of application of the above adjustments the corresponding assets' value. was update to present value by applying an estimated discount rate The market price curves and the price taking into account the cost of curves used by type of assets (land, financing the Company and the residential, other assets). inherent risks in the assets.
-The estimated maintenance and marketing costs.
+- For a selected sample of valuation reports, we have verified, in collaboration with our experts in this matter, the assumptions used by the appraisal companies in the realization of their valuations in order to evaluate the reasonableness of them, as well as comparing with market data relevant and attending to the current situation of the buildings. - In cases of use of automatic valuation models, we have verified, in collaboration with our experts in this matter, the adequacy of the valuation methodologies applied by the appraisal companies which are considered by the Company. - We have carried out verifications regarding to the adjustments applied by the Company on the values of the appraisals received from third parties in relation to: i) the reflection of the evolution of market prices and the horizons of the Company's business plan; ii) the estimated maintenance and marketing costs and iii) the update to present value of the values obtained after applying the above mentioned adjustments. - We have obtained and analysed the assessment made by the Company regarding the contrast between the evolution of the appraisals (revaluations made in the year) and the evolution of the price curves used by type of assets (land, residential, other assets) and respective analysis of the sales during the period. - We have obtained and analysed the assessment made by the Company regarding the Covid-19 crisis impacts, considering the uncertainties over the estimations and key information used in valuation model, among them: - Valuation report (appraisals) prepared by Appraisal companies and evaluation of the corresponding assets' value. - The market price curves and the price curves used by type of assets (land, residential, other assets). - The estimated maintenance and marketing costs.

+\\ pwc

+Sociedad de Gestión de Activos Procedentes de la Reestructuración Bancaria, S.A.

-Key audit matter How our audit addressed the key audit matter In relation with the adjustments made to the We have performed procedures contrasting the appraisals, should be taken into account appraisal's value of residential assets that business plan hypotheses evaluation is (residential) with the public information a complex process that requires a high available for comparable assets and with degree of judgment and estimations, based transactions on comparable markets. on the circumstances, applicable regulations and the existing data at each We have reperformed calculation of the moment.
-The business plan is updated and impairment adjustments for each asset units approved by the Company's Board of basing on the estimation of assets' value.
-Directors on an annual basis.
-We have evaluated by means of preparation Regarding to the financial assets, the alternative model and in collaboration with our evaluation was carried out on individual experts, the methodology applied, sensitivity basis, according to the capacity of payment analysis and hypotheses used by the of their debtors, considering the existence Company in the asset units' valuation process. of guarantors with demonstrated payment capacity.
-We have verified the correct accounting registration of the impairment adjustments For those financial assets for which it was estimated by the Company in accordance with estimated that the recovery of the amounts the Bank of Spain Circular 5/2015. owed would be make through the foreclosure of the guarantees, the valuation Based on the procedures described above and in the of the financial assets are made by taking context of our audit report of the accompanying into account the property valuation of the annual accounts, we consider that the methodology guarantees.
-The evaluation was carried out used by the Company, as well as the impairment in a similar way as the real estate assets estimation of its asset units, according with the described above, including in the estimation Circular 5/2015 are within a reasonable range in the of costs not only those of maintenance and context of the applicable accounting framework and commercialization until the subsequent sale the circumstances that were considered in the of the collateral, but also those necessary process of preparation of accompanying annual accounts.
+Key audit matter In relation with the adjustments made to the appraisals, should be taken into account that business plan hypotheses evaluation is a complex process that requires a high degree of judgment and estimations, based on the circumstances, applicable regulations and the existing data at each moment.
+The business plan is updated and approved by the Company's Board of Directors on an annual basis.

+Regarding to the financial assets, the evaluation was carried out on individual basis, according to the capacity of payment of their debtors, considering the existence of guarantors with demonstrated payment capacity.

+For those financial assets for which it was estimated that the recovery of the amounts owed would be make through the foreclosure of the guarantees, the valuation of the financial assets are made by taking into account the property valuation of the guarantees.
+The evaluation was carried out in a similar way as the real estate assets described above, including in the estimation of costs not only those of maintenance and commercialization until the subsequent sale of the collateral, but also those necessary for the execution of the guarantees (procedural, legal and fiscal).